Confidence Sets for the Emergence, Collapse, and Recovery Dates of a Bubble: Empirical Application

 \section{Empirical Application}

 In this section, we illustrate how to construct confidence sets for the emergence, collapse, and recovery dates of explosive behavior by applying the proposed methods to stock prices.
-Figure~1 plots the logarithm of daily Japanese stock prices (Nikkei~225) from September 2012 to August 2013.
-A visual inspection suggests mild explosiveness followed by a collapse over this period.
+Figure~\ref{figure:stock} plots the logarithm of daily Japanese stock prices (Nikkei~225) from September 2012 to August 2013.\footnote{The data that support the findings of this study are available from the corresponding author, Eiji Kurozumi, upon reasonable request.} A visual inspection suggests mild explosiveness followed by a collapse over this period.
 The exuberance in stock prices may be associated with changes in the Bank of Japan (BOJ) monetary policy: the BOJ announced a 2\% inflation target in January 2013 and implemented quantitative and qualitative monetary easing in April 2013.

 We first test for bubbles and reject the null of no bubble using the SADF test of \citet{PhillipsWY2011a} and the UR test of \citet{KurozumiNishi2024} at the 5\% significance level.
 Given evidence of exuberance, we estimate the emergence, collapse, and recovery dates by the sample-splitting approach of \citet{KurozumiS2023}.
-The resulting point estimates are November~13, 2012; May~21, 2013; and June~13, 2013, respectively, shown as red vertical lines---$T_e$, $T_c$, and $T_r$---in Figure~1.
+The resulting point estimates are November~14, 2012; May~22, 2013; and June~13, 2013, respectively, shown as vertical arrows---$T_e$, $T_c$, and $T_r$---in Figure~ref{figure:stock}.
 Although the estimated emergence predates the BOJ policy changes, our focus is whether the confidence sets include the dates of these policy shifts.
+Note that our method provides the confidence sets, which is more informative than the point estimates obtained by the existing method.